utep-cs-systems-courses/project2-buzblink-dianasramz/demos/button_demo/README.md

 set state variables, and update the LEDs when the timer interrupt occurs.

+_Time and button interaction:_
+Integrate the timer mechanisms from the blink demo and have the button affect the blink sequence.

 ## Some Advice
 When creating your own variants to the demo programs, it's probably a good idea to keep a copy of the original program (or really understand how _git checkout_ works).